Community: Sense of community

 A "sense of community index" (SCI) was developed by Chavis and colleagues, and revised and adapted by others.
 Although originally designed to assess sense of community in neighborhoods, the index has been adapted for use in schools, the workplace, and a variety of types of communities.

-Studies conducted by the APPA indicate that young adults who feel a sense of belonging in a community, particularly small communities, develop fewer psychiatric and depressive disorders than those who do not have the feeling of love and belonging.
+Studies conducted by the American Psychological Association indicate that young adults who feel a sense of belonging in a community, particularly small communities, develop fewer psychiatric and depressive disorders than those who do not have the feeling of love and belonging.

 Socialization

 The process of learning to adopt the behavior patterns of the community is called socialization.
 The most fertile time of socialization is usually the early stages of life, during which individuals develop the skills and knowledge and learn the roles necessary to function within their culture and social environment.
 For some psychologists, especially those in the psychodynamic tradition, the most important period of socialization is between the ages of one and ten.
 But socialization also includes adults moving into a significantly different environment where they must learn a new set of behaviors.

 Socialization is influenced primarily by the family, through which children first learn community norms.
 Other important influences include schools, peer groups, people, mass media, the workplace, and government.
 The degree to which the norms of a particular society or community are adopted determines one's willingness to engage with others.
 The norms of tolerance, reciprocity, and trust are important "habits of the heart", as de Tocqueville put it, in an individual's involvement in community.